htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- The *bosco_cluster* tool now clears out old installation files when the *--add* option is used to update an existing installation.
+  :jira:`577`

+- Updated *condor_gpu_discovery* to be compatible with version 470 of NVidia's drivers.
+  :jira:`620`

 - Fixed a bug that could cause the *condor_had* daemon to fail at startup when the local machine has multiple IP addresses.
   This bug is particularly likely to happen if ``PREFER_IPV4`` is set to ``False``.
   :jira:`625`

+- For the machine ad attributes ``OpSys*`` and configuration parameters ``OPSYS*``, treat macOS 11.X as if it were macOS 10.16.X.
+  This represents the major version nubmers in a consistent, if somewhat inaccurate manner.
+  :jira:`626`

 - Fixed a bug that ignored the setting of per-Accounting Group GROUP_AUTOREGROUP from working.
 Global autoregroup worked correctly.
   :jira:`632`

-- The *bosco_cluster* tool now clears out old installation files when the *--add* option is used to update an existing installation.
-  :jira:`577`

-- For the machine ad attributes ``OpSys*`` and configuration parameters ``OPSYS*``, treat macOS 11.X as if it were macOS 10.16.X.
-  This represents the major version nubmers in a consistent, if somewhat inaccurate manner.
-  :jira:`626`

 Version 9.0.5
 -------------